Medically reviewed by Drugs.com. Last updated on Mar 8, 2022.

 Pharmacologic Class: Monoclonal Antibody

-Ocrelizumab injection is used to treat the relapsing forms or primary progressive forms of multiple sclerosis (MS).
+Ocrelizumab injection is used to treat the relapsing forms (including clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease) or primary progressive forms of multiple sclerosis (MS).
 This medicine will not cure MS, but it may slow some of the disabling effects and decrease the number of relapses of the disease.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: